 Deciding with neighbourhood to move to is an important step in your housing search.
 The Plateau, NDG, Little Italy, down town, Westmount, Outremont, Verdun, Hochelaga: how to best choose your neighbourhood?

-C&G Relocation will help by introducing you to the principle neighbourhoods of Montreal: social and demographic indicators, real estate statistics, exclusive photos, and immersion in the lifestyle and culture.
+C&G Relocation by Classe Affaires will help by introducing you to the principal neighbourhoods of Montreal: social and demographic indicators, real estate statistics, exclusive photos, and immersion in the lifestyle and culture.

 Understanding local real estate for an effective housing search